Project

 Anyway, it doesn't seem prepared statements are useful here.
 They are only recommended for very frequent small queries.
 Securing against injection is a separate problem which is solved by bind params in the db api.

-#13 Updated by Tobu almost 11 years ago
+#13 Updated by Tobu over 11 years ago

 By the way, setting random_page_cost had no measurable effect for me on 9.0 and 9.1.
 Even with random_page_cost='0.5', connecting a client still killed the core.

-#14 Updated by al almost 11 years ago
+#14 Updated by al over 11 years ago

 • Version changed from 0.5-pre to 0.3.0.x

-#15 Updated by al almost 11 years ago
+#15 Updated by al over 11 years ago

 • Version changed from 0.3.0.x to 0.5.0